HackYourFutureBelgium/js-study-guide/example/README.md

+# Examples

+This repository comes with some libraries to help you create a JS study guide.
+One will help you include interactive snippets in your web page, the other will help you include read-only code in your web page.

+---

-# `<code-along>` Example
+## `<code-along>` Element

-To help you build your study guides, this repository comes with a custom HTML element.
+To help you build your study guides, this repository comes with a custom HTML element for including interactive code snippets.
 You can use it just like a normal HTML element, check out the examples in `./index.html`.

 You can set the width of the component using `class` or `style`.
 The height of the element will be set automatically by the component.